Vernon Area Public Library: History

-The Vernon Area Public library began in 1974 in a classroom in the Adlai Stevenson High School and later moved to a temporary building in the high school parking lot.
+The Vernon Area Public Library began in 1974 in a classroom in Stevenson High School and later moved to a temporary building in the high school parking lot.
 The first permanent library building was constructed at 4 Indian Creek Road in Lincolnshire.
 On March 20, 1990, voters approved a referendum for the sale of $6.9 million in bonds to support the construction of a new library to be built adjacent to the existing library building.
 On September 15, 1993, the Vernon Area Public Library opened to the public at 300 Olde Half Day Road in Lincolnshire.
-The 50,000 sq. ft. building is designed to meet the needs of a growing library district.
-The library has a 16,000 sq. ft.
-Adult Services department, 12,000 sq. ft.
-Youth Services department, and shelves nearly 200,000 items.
-Public spaces include a meeting room, cafe with beverage and snack vending machines, quiet reading room, study rooms, computers (PCs and Macs), media lab, and computer classroom.
+The 50,000 sqft building was designed to meet the needs of a growing library district.
+The library has a 16,000 sqft Adult Services department and 12,000 sqft Youth Services department.
+The library shelved nearly 200,000 items at its peak before the COVID-19 pandemic, but as of 2025 has around 170,000 items.
+Public spaces include a meeting room, a cafe with beverage and snack vending machines, a quiet reading room, study rooms, computers (PCs and Macs), a media lab, and a computer classroom.
+A plan to expand the library will be voted on by the public in November 2026.
+This plan would include renovations, a new main entrance, and would create more meeting spaces within the library.

-Collection and Services
+Collection and services

 Subscription databases

 Vernon Area Public Library cardholders may use their library card to access information from reliable online resources through the library website, including: